aws/aws-application-networking-k8s/docs/guides/pod-readiness-gates.md

 ```
 When you specify multiple selectors, pods matching all the conditions will get mutated.

-## Disabling the readiness gate inject
-You can specify the controller flag `--enable-pod-readiness-gate-inject=false` during controller startup to disable the controller from modifying the pod spec.

 ## Checking the pod condition status

 The status of the readiness gates can be verified with `kubectl get pod -o wide`: